JCentercreation/javiercarrilloblog.com/_posts/2022-07-11-SwiftTasks.markdown

 <br>
 <h3 style="color: #403F3F">Calling Async methods from a function that does not support concurrency</h3>
-As we saw an saynchronous function that is supended it also suspends its caller too, that is why the callen must be asynchronous also.
+As we saw an saynchronous function that is supended it also suspends its caller too, that is why the callen must be asynchronous as well.

 <img style="display: block; margin-left: auto; margin-right: auto; width: 100%; object-fit: contain; border-radius: 8px" src="/assets/img/asyncError.png">